ngagnon/flybywire/fly-protocol/spec.md

 OK (string)

-GETOPT
+CONNGET
 ---

-Retrieve the value of a connection option.
+Get the value of a connection option.
 Currently available options:

-- MaxChunkSize (integer): returns the maximum chunk size (in bytes) that the server will accept
 - ChunkSize (integer): returns the maximum chunk size (in bytes) used for this connection

 Arguments:

 - Key (string)

-SETOPT
+CONNSET
 ---

 Sets the value of a connection option.
 Currently available options:

 - ChunkSize (integer): sets max chunk size (in bytes) for this connection.
 Will apply both to reads and writes.

+Arguments:

+- Key (string)
+- Value (type depends on the key)

+CONFGET
+---

+Get the value of a server configuration option.
+Currently available options:

+- MaxChunkSize (integer): returns the maximum chunk size (in bytes) that the server will accept.
+The value is readonly.
+- DefaultChunkSize (integer): returns the default chunk size (in bytes) used for new connections.

+Arguments:

+- Key (string)

+CONFSET
+---

+Sets the value of a server configuration options.
+Currently available options:

+- DefaultChunkSize (integer): set the default chunk size (in bytes) used for new connections.

 Arguments: